reidelliott/fallback/README.md

 log_file=$backup_dir/backup.log
 touch $log_file

+# Set an empty variable for results
+results=""

 # Loop through each domain and create a backup of its database and theme and media uploads
 for domain in $domains
 do